MichelJuillard/dynare-michel/matlab/AIM/README.txt

 A function dynAIMsolver1(jacobia_,M_,dr) which maps Dynare to Gary Anderson AIM package subsystem and derives the solution for gy=dr.hgx and gu=dr.hgu from the AIM outputs (where "1" in the title is for 1st order solver).

-A subset of routines from Gary Anderson AIM package needed to compute and solve system passed on and returned by dynAIMsolver1.
+A subset of routines from Gary Anderson AIM package starting with SP... needed to compute and solve system passed on and returned by dynAIMsolver1.
 ( see  http://www.federalreserve.gov/Pubs/oss/oss4/aimindex.html  )

-The path to the AIM directory is added by dynare_config.m
+The path to the AIM directory,if exists, is added by dynare_config.m using addpath.

 DR1 tries to invoke AIM if options_.useAIM == 1 is set and, if not check only, and if 1st order only:
     if (options_.useAIM == 1) && (task == 0) && (options_.order == 1)